VIP-Research-Group/moodle-block_lord/README.md

 compared between learning objects and the maximum number of words to allow in a sentence.
 There are also adjustable weights for use in the final similarity value calculation, where the names, the introductions, and the rest of the module content can be weighted differently.
+There are 4 options to configure the use of the word and sentence similarity calculator.
 There are 3 reset options, one to reset just the comparison errors, one to reset all comparisons, and the other to reset both comparisons and module content.
 Finally, there is an option to add or remove stop words from the dictionary.

 ## License ##